audreybichelmeir/GameOfLife/README.md

 If you try to compile everything all at once it will not work, but if you compile and run just the main main.cpp will run along with other classes that are directly attached to it like File.cpp and GameOfLife.cpp

-For cell.h/cpp individually implementing, it could get the rows and columns and print the cell board.
-Due to time constraints we have a set percentage alive cells of 0.35%.

 References:
 Nick - general outline, helped organize the classes